iamvery/iamvery.github.com/_posts/2015-12-08-isolated-tests.md

 {% endhighlight %}

 Testing that a duck speaks is just a matter of making sure that it utters its voice.
-This frees you to change what it means to utter a quack without affecting the the means the duck uses to speak.
+This frees you to change what it means to utter a quack without affecting the means the duck uses to speak.

 ## Integration